-The Mountain Hardwear Kor Preshell stole our hearts and a Top Pick Award for Ultralight Pursuits by being as light as a feather while providing impressive wind-resistance.
-If you're in the market for an affordable but wicked-light option for your next long-distance mountain adventure or as a temp-saving layer on fair-weather alpine climbs, you might have found your match.
+The Mountain Hardwear Kor Preshell stole our hearts and a Top Pick Award for Ultralight Pursuits by being as light as a feather while providing impressive wind resistance.
+If you're in the market for an affordable but wicked-light option for your next long-distance mountain adventure or as a temp-saving layer on fair-weather alpine or multi-pitch climbs, you might have found your match.

 Weather protection is one metric where the Kor Preshell did not perform very well.
 Then again, this softshell was not designed as a water-resistant, all-weather champion; it was designed as a minimal wind-layer for summer sending on breezy days or a lightweight layer for long mountain runs.
 Indeed, this jacket proved far too thin for anything but fair-weather testing, especially given how cold our main reviewer tends to run.